idaholab/mastodon/doc/content/sqa/v_and_v/materials/isoil/pressure_dependency.md

 #### Results

 The engineering shear stress-strain backbone curve results for both cases are presented in [strength-stiffness-comparison].
 The results are shown along with the user-defined backbone curve shown in [p-ref-backbone-input].
 The backbone curves were obtained in MOOSE by sampling the data during the initial load cycle, i.e., from 3 seconds to 4 seconds (see [#problem-statement]).
 It can be seen in [strength-stiffness-comparison] that MASTODON effectively modifies both the strength and stiffness for a particular strain increment.
+Specifically, one should compare the curve shown in this figure to those in [strength-comparison1], [strength-comparison2], and [stiffness-comparison].

 !media media/materials/isoil/stiffness_and_strength_pressure_dependency.png
        id=strength-stiffness-comparison
        caption=The user-defined backbone curve and the engineering shear stress-strain curve in the ZX plane output by MASTODON during the initial loading cycle (from 3 seconds to 4 seconds) for the simultaneous strength and stiffness pressure dependency cases.

-[strength-stiffness-comparison] shows that Case 1 results in a greater shear strength increase than Case 2, but their shear modulus increases are equivalent since both used $b=0.5$.
++Qualitative Analysis:+ [strength-stiffness-comparison] shows that Case 1 results in a greater shear strength increase than Case 2, but their shear modulus increases are equivalent since both used $b=0.5$.
 Note that Case 1 and Case 2 shown in [strength-stiffness-comparison] have equal shear strengths to Case 1 and Case 2 shown in [strength-comparison1], but the former cases are stiffer than the latter.
 These observations made from each of the two cases are arithmetically consistent with [p-ref-strength] and [p-ref-modulus].

 #### Complete Input File